 B) The Flex section has launched.

-Our new hybrid Flex section is getting great reviews from both students and faculty.
+Two years in, our new hybrid Flex section is getting great reviews from both students and faculty.

 C) The Career Services Team has grown quickly.